cysouw/diathesis/text/c02_case.md

  \b.
 Er hat bittere Tränen geweint.
  \c.
 Er stirbt einen qualvollen Tod.

 The typical examples like *Blut* 'blood' in \Last[a] do not show much indication of case-marking.
 It is clearly not a genitive (because then it should have been *Blutes*), but nominative, dative or accusative are all possible.
 The few examples with determiners and/or adjectives seem to indicate that these constituents are accusatives.
-However, even in undoubtedly accusative examples like \Last[c] the accusative is not an argument, because it is strange (if not completely ungrammatical) to pronominalize \Next[a] or question \Next[b] this accusative.
-Just like cognate objects, such nouns in lexicalized noun-verb combinations are not arguments.
+However, even in undoubtedly accusative examples like \Last[c] the accusative is not an argument, because it is strange (if not completely ungrammatical) to pronominalise \Next[a] or question \Next[b] this accusative.
+Just like cognate objects, such nouns in lexicalised noun-verb combinations are not arguments.

 \ex.
  \a. \* Er stirbt es.